 - What are sustainable business models with a potential AI productivity paradox?

-Join us on Monday, May 11 at Ivey's Donald K. Johnson Centre in downtown Toronto for this half-day workshop!
+Join us on Monday, May 11 at the NEW Ivey Donald K. Johnson Centre in downtown Toronto for this half-day workshop!

 This will be the sixth workshop in a series of biannual events organized by Ivey Business School, addressing pressing issues in telecommunications and digital policy.
 Explore our former workshops via the links below: